kwroble/jabberwock/README.md

                                  version='12.5')
 >>> jabberwock.registry.register(settings)
 ```
-jabberwock supports multiple settings.
-To use that, pass the configuration
+jabberwock supports multiple settings configurations.
+To define a non-default configuration, pass the configuration
 name as the second attribute in the register method.

 ``` {.sourceCode .py}